massalabs/massa-localized-docs/README.md

 This repository contains the localized documentation for the Massa project.
 It is based on the documentation in [Massa Docs](https://github.com/massalabs/massa-docs) repository.

-All the `.pot` files are automatically updated every day at 00:00 UTC.
+- `.pot` files are automatically updated every day at 00:00 UTC.
+- `.po` files for every languages are automatically updated every day at 01:00 UTC.

 ## Contribute